 - Use fans or air conditioners whenever possible to keep air circulating.

 - Ditch heavy clothing.
 Prefer loose, light cotton clothes.
-Natural fabrics like cotton would wick moisture away from the skin at the same time give enough space to breathe.
+Natural fabrics like cotton would wick moisture away from the skin at the same time, give enough space to breathe.
 The best thing to do is to dress your baby as you would dress yourself for that weather.

 - Avoid plastic diaper liners or pants.
 Leave the baby diaper-free for some time during the day.

 1. Are there any tests for heat rash in babies?